-“Everyday Feast” is a butoh ritual dance on an addiction to love gone wrong, exploring themes of the Asian female body.
+“Everyday Feast” is a butoh ritual dance on themes of addiction and love.

 based on live and recorded stories of addiction from artists and storytellers of SF Bay Area and Moscow.
 The latter part of the evening opened up to live stories from the audience.